An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending

-All of the above institution types are eligible for devolved formula capital.
+All of these institution types are eligible for devolved formula capital.

 Funding allocations for the 2023 to 2024 financial year

 Capital funding is based on financial years.
 For the final funding amounts for the financial year 2023 to 2024 see:

 How the funding is calculated

 Seefor information on eligibility and how the funding is calculated.

 What you can spend it on

 Seefor guidance on the purpose of the fund, what you can spend it on and over what time period.